Aliases for APOC2 Gene

 GeneCards Summary for APOC2 Gene

 APOC2 (Apolipoprotein C2) is a Protein Coding gene.
 Diseases associated with APOC2 include Hyperlipoproteinemia, Type Ib and Hypertriglyceridemia.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Among its related pathways are Lipoprotein metabolism and Signaling by GPCR.
 GO annotations related to this gene include protein homodimerization activity and enzyme activator activity.
 An important paralog of this gene is APOC4-APOC2.

 UniProtKB/Swiss-Prot for APOC2 Gene